Skip to content

 Use the URL and credentials (username and access key) of your Teamscale instance.
 The project option contains the ID of your Teamscale project such that the coverage data is sent to this project.
 The partition is an arbitrary label that you may use to distinguish coverage source, such as different test stages.
 Teamscale merges all coverage in the same partition and allows you to inspect coverage in different partitions individually (or in any combination).

-During the upload, the Teamscale Ephemeral Profiler maps the coverage data back to a particular version of the source code, using the PDB files and the revision ID from the revision.txt.
+During the upload, the Teamscale .NET Profiler maps the coverage data back to a particular version of the source code, using the PDB files and the revision ID from the revision.txt.
 It will do so for all the assemblies of Blogifier (whose names match the regular expression Blogifier.*).

 To test your setup, start Blogifier.bat, do something (e.g., create a new blog entry), and stop it again.
 The profiler automatically schedules uploading of coverage data from terminated processes every five minutes.